dneray/telegraf/plugins/inputs/influxdb_listener/README.md

   ## You probably want to make sure you have TLS configured above for this.
   # basic_username = "foobar"
   # basic_password = "barfoo"

+  ## Optional setting to map http headers into tags
+  ## If the http header is not present on the request, it will be populated with an empty string
+  ## If multiple instances of the http header are present, only the first value will be used
 ```

 ### Metrics: